andreaseirich/ChatCompanion/README.md

 ## Validation & Metrics

 ChatCompanion's detection accuracy is evaluated on a set of synthetic test fixtures (12 test chats). **Synthetic test data; real-world accuracy may vary.**

+### How to read these metrics

+- **Synthetic test fixtures**: These metrics use adversarial edge-case test data designed to validate specific patterns, not real user conversations
+- **Exact label matching is strict**: A one-step conservative downgrade (e.g., RED→YELLOW, YELLOW→GREEN) counts as incorrect, even though it still provides useful guidance
+- **Conservative bias is intentional**: The system aims to reduce false alarms, especially for RED risk levels, prioritizing trust and avoiding unnecessary panic in child-safety contexts
+- **Trade-off design**: The system is designed to be conservative rather than aggressive—better to miss some patterns than to cause false alarms that erode trust
+- **Purpose**: These metrics are primarily for regression testing and bias verification, not absolute performance claims
+- **Real-world accuracy may differ**: Actual conversations may have different characteristics, and accuracy may vary based on context, language variations, and edge cases not covered in the test set

 **Fixture Corpus Results:**
 - **Overall accuracy:** 25.0% (3/12 correct)